mateussantin/New-Product-1st-on-Category-Page-Magento-1.9/README.md

 ### Copy `app/code/core/Mage/Catalog/Block/Product/List/Toolbar.php` to `app/code/local/Mage/Catalog/Block/Product/List/Toolbar.php` (create a new directory if it is not exists).

+#### Or simply copy the attached file and paste it into the `app/code/local/Mage/Catalog/Block/Product/List/Toolbar.php` directory (create a new directory if it is not exists).

 #### Open new file and look at these lines of code in around line 232
 ~~~php
 if ($this->getCurrentOrder()) {